 The humble sink trap is a part of everyday plumbing systems.
-So how do you install one beneath your bathroom basin?
-Well, in this guide we’ll explain how and why they’re vital to your plumbing for the bathroom.
+So, how do you install one beneath your bathroom basin?
+In this guide, we’ll explain how and why they’re vital to your bathroom plumbing.
 You’ll also find advice on what you need to do to install a bathroom sink in place for a useful and supportive system.

 Table of contents